-From high-performance aerospace and automotive alloys to hard-to-machine medical grade titanium, we work with our customers to develop complex, burr and stress-free parts to the most exacting specifications, with pinpoint precision.
+From high-performance aerospace and automotive alloys to hard-to-machine medical-grade titanium, we work with our customers to develop and manufacture complex, burr and stress-free parts to the most exacting specifications, with pinpoint precision.

 Precision is everything we do – focus, attention to detail and unwavering care about results